nooodles-ahh/video_services/README.md

 }
 ```

-If you needed the old video services still, I would recommend instaniating a new video services object specfically for the library, and only use it when applicable.
+If you needed the old video services still, I would recommend instantiating a new video services object specfically for the library, and only use it when needed.